Children's ombudsman: Norway

-Panama

 Peru

 In addition to Defenders of the Child and Adolescent (defensorías del niño y del adolescente) established at local level and supported by municipalities and NGOs, the national Public Defender (ombudsman) (Defensor del Pueblo) deals with exceptional cases.

 Poland

 The Children's Ombudsman (Rzecznik Praw Dziecka) was established by the Law on the Ombudsman for Children passed on 6 January 2000, implementing article 72(4) of the Constitution of the Republic of Poland.
-The post is currently held by Marek Michalak, appointed by parliament in July 2008.
-Michalak is a Knight of the Order of Smile, an honour created for adults who advance the interests of children.
+The position is appointed by the parliament, and is currently held by Monika Horna-Cieślak.

 Portugal

 The Portuguese Ombudsman (Provedor de Justiça, Justice Provider) offers a toll-free telephone line for children.